AndreasAZiegler/MRfDE/progressreport/2/pr2.md

 # New ideas
 As stated in the [Summary], hybrid representations are used and give good results.
 One approach is, that nodes contain a local (metric) map, local features or a local mesh and the edges contain the transformation between the nodes.
 When the transformation between two nodes is also represented locally, then these transformations shouldn't be affected by a lot of drift.

 With such a hybrid map representation, a robot only has to share the nodes and edges with another robot, which it actually needs to reach a certain location and not the whole map.
-With a hybrid map representation, a global bundle adjustment also shouldn't be necessary and only the affected local representation and edges have to be adjusted.
+Another advantage of a hybrid map representation is, that a global optimization shouldn't be necessary after e.g. a loop closure and only the affected local representation and edges have to be adjusted.

 Regarding the planning, where and when to create a new node, there are multiple strategies: